Code-Institute-Submissions/MaggieWalsh-LexiCorkResub/README.md

     * ## Code
       * Bootstrap helped structure the website in order to ensure it's responsivity.
       * All code is my own unless explicitly stated in my code files in a comment.
-      * Credit to [MDB](https://mdbootstrap.com/) for the footer that I adapted.
-      * Credit to Stack Overflow for some solutions that I have commented in my code.
+      * Credit to other sources for some solutions that I have commented in my code.
     * ## Acknowledgements
       * A very special thank you to my mentor Richard Wells.
-      * Thanks to my peers in my Discord group, who reviewed my project and pointed out a bug that wasn't visible on any of my own tests.